Rutherford B. Hayes: Army of the Shenandoah

 Cedar Creek marked the end of the campaign.
 Hayes was promoted to brigadier general in October 1864 and brevetted major general.
-Around this time, Hayes learned of the birth of his fourth son, George Crook Hayes.
+Around this time, he learned of the birth of his fourth son, George Crook Hayes.
 The army went into winter quarters once more, and in spring 1865 the war quickly came to a close with Lee's surrender to Grant at Appomattox.
 Hayes visited Washington, D.C., that May and observed the Grand Review of the Armies, after which he and the 23rd Ohio returned to their home state to be mustered out of the service.

 Post-war politics

 U.S. Representative from Ohio

 While serving in the Army of the Shenandoah in 1864, Hayes was nominated by Republicans for the House of Representatives from Ohio's 2nd congressional district.
 Asked by friends in Cincinnati to leave the army to campaign, he refused, saying that an "officer fit for duty who at this crisis would abandon his post to electioneer for a seat in Congress ought to be scalped."
 Instead, Hayes wrote several letters to the voters explaining his political positions and was elected by a 2,400-vote majority over the incumbent, Democrat Alexander Long.

 Democratic President Andrew Johnson and Radical Republicans fought over Reconstruction.

 When the 39th Congress assembled in December 1865, Hayes was sworn in as a part of a large Republican majority.
 Hayes identified with the party's moderate wing, but was willing to vote with the radicals for the sake of party unity.
 The major legislative effort of the Congress was the Fourteenth Amendment to the United States Constitution, for which Hayes voted and which passed both houses of Congress in June 1866.
 Hayes's beliefs were in line with his fellow Republicans on Reconstruction issues: that the South should be restored to the Union, but not without adequate protections for freedmen and other black southerners.
 President Andrew Johnson, who succeeded to office following Lincoln's assassination, to the contrary wanted to readmit the seceded states quickly without first ensuring that they adopted laws protecting the newly freed slaves' civil rights; he also granted pardons to many of the leading former Confederates.
 Hayes, along with congressional Republicans, disagreed.
 They worked to reject Johnson's vision of Reconstruction and to pass the Civil Rights Act of 1866.

 Reelected in 1866, Hayes returned to the lame-duck session.
 On January 7, 1867, he voted for the resolution that authorized the first impeachment inquiry against Andrew Johnson.
-He also voted during this time for the Tenure of Office Act, which ensured that Johnson could not remove administration officials without the Senate's consent, and unsuccessfully pressed for a civil service reform bill that attracted the votes of many reform-minded Republicans.
+Hayes also voted during this time for the Tenure of Office Act, which ensured that Johnson could not remove administration officials without the Senate's consent, and unsuccessfully pressed for a civil service reform bill that attracted the votes of many reform-minded Republicans.
 Hayes continued to vote with the majority in the 40th Congress on the Reconstruction Acts, but resigned in July 1867 to run for governor of Ohio.